AxxDragon/carbon_data_managing/README.md

 ## 🤝 Credits

-Huge shoutout to [ChatGPT](https://openai.com/chatgpt) — most of the backend logic, frontend functionality and test files were created with AI assistance.
+Huge shout-out to ChatGPT — most of the backend logic, frontend functionality, and test files were bootstrapped with AI assistance.
 The final product was crafted with care and refined manually through many iterative hours.